ScottPlot/ScottPlot.NET/content/cookbook/5.0/ScottPlotQuickstart.CustomizingPlottables.md

 <h1 class='me-2 text-dark my-0 border-0'>Customizing Plottables</h1>
 </div>

-Most methods which add items to plots return the item the was added.
+Most methods which add items to plots return the item that was added.
 Save the object that is returned and set its properties to customize it.

 [![](/cookbook/5.0/images/CustomizingPlottables.png?250112204022)](/cookbook/5.0/images/CustomizingPlottables.png?250112204022)